openai/openai-python/README.md

 openai.api_key = "sk-..."
 ```

-Examples of how to use this Python library to accomplish various tasks can be found in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
+Examples of how to use this library to accomplish various tasks can be found in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
 It contains code examples for: classification using fine-tuning, clustering, code search, customizing embeddings, question answering from a corpus of documents. recommendations, visualization of embeddings, and more.

 Most endpoints support a `request_timeout` param.
 This param takes a `Union[float, Tuple[float, float]]` and will raise an `openai.error.Timeout` error if the request exceeds that time in seconds (See: https://requests.readthedocs.io/en/latest/user/quickstart/#timeouts).